jarektkaczyk/jarektkaczyk.github.io/interface-howto.md

 ```

 Such approach breaks rule 1 completely and creates very rigid structure.
-That is because the ONLY thing we care about from user's perspective is `send()` method, and having *fluent api* defined on the interface binds us to this approach only for all implementations.
+That is because the ONLY thing we care about from user's perspective is `send()` method, and having *fluent api* defined on the interface binds us to this approach for all implementations.

 You can still use *fluent api* if this is your preferred way.
 It's great for **builder** objects, but not for functional services.